jahondust/model-log/README.md

 #### How to use Model logging

-Voyegr Model Log is used to observe any changes in the model via writing it in the "model-log" table in your database.You can use it ,simply adding  "use ModelLogging;" in your model.
+Voyager Model Log is used to observe any changes in the model via writing it in the "model-log" table in your database.You can use it, simply adding  "use ModelLogging;" in your model.

 **Example:**